MaxwellKJr/developers-starter-blog/content/blog/the-world-of-cs/index.md

 ---
-title: The World Of CS
+title: A World of Paths & Languages
 date: "2020-12-20T22:12:03.284Z"
 description: "The tech world has a lot to offer and it can be overwhelming just to know where to start from.
-I will explain some technologies and languages that will put you in the right path."
+In this post I explain the different road maps you can take as well as their relevant languages."
-featuredImage: "./htmlCssJS.jpg"
+featuredImage: "./programming-languages.png"
 ---

 #### Where To Start From